 - T-shirts (quick dry)

 - Sun hat

 - Insect repellant (We strongly suggest NATURAL repellant)

 - Toiletries and hand sanitiser

 - Personal medication

 - Flashlite with spare batteries (or a environmental friendly option)

-****Daily Departure with at least 02 people****Check Inca trail availibility: Inca Trail Availability
+****Daily Departure with at least 02 people****Before make your booking please check Inca trail availability: Inca Trail Availability

 ****Includes a Personal Porter who will carry your personal items up to 06 kilos (including the sleeping bag : 02 kgs), we will provide you a duffle bag for this purpose.****